top of page

 Sam Rushby

-She has 2 cats; both gingers called Honey and Milo who were foster fails.
+She has 2 cats; both gingers called Honey and Milo who were 'foster fails'.
 Milo is a big 2 year old big Ginger Tom who loves fuss and attention and Honey is around 5 years old.
-She was abandoned and spent a lot of her life as a stray living on an industrial estate in Telford before being caught and nursed back to health.
+She was abandoned and spent a lot of her life as a stray living on an industrial estate in Telford before being caught and nursed back to health by our volunteer team.
 She is such an affectionate little girl and makes their family complete.

 bottom of page